Omar Sharif Jr.: Activism

-In 2012, Sharif came out as gay in The Advocate, a gay newsmagazine.
-Noting that the recent parliamentary elections in Egypt had “dealt secularists a particularly devastating blow,” he stated that the vision of “a freer, more equal Egypt — a vision that many young patriots gave their lives to see realized in Tahrir Square — has been hijacked.”
-He is said to be “the first public personality to ever come out as openly gay in the Arab World.”
+In 2012, Sharif came out as gay in The Advocate, a gay news magazine.
+Noting that the recent parliamentary elections in Egypt had "dealt secularists a particularly devastating blow," he stated that the vision of "a freer, more equal Egypt — a vision that many young patriots gave their lives to see realized in Tahrir Square — has been hijacked."
+He is said to be "the first public personality to ever come out as openly gay in the Arab World."
 His announcement led to widespread criticism and threats of violence.

 From 2013 to 2015, he was the National Spokesperson for the Gay and Lesbian Alliance Against Defamation (GLAAD).
-In May 2015, he was hired to handle community affairs by New York developer Ian Reisner.

 In an August 2015 interview, Sharif said that his recently deceased grandfather, Omar Sharif, had been aware of his homosexuality and had never had a problem with it, though his mother did; she told him "Don't tell your grandmother, this would kill her."
-He responded, "She survived Auschwitz but this would kill her?"
+He responded, "She survived Auschwitz and Buchenwald but this would kill her?"

 He also said he hoped to change Egyptian attitudes toward gay people.
-“I’m a son, I’m a brother, I’m a coworker, I’m a friend,” he said.
-“I’m not a fact, or a figure, or a statistic.
-I’m not a moral or an ethical debate.”
+"I'm a son, I'm a brother, I'm a coworker, I'm a friend," he said.
+"I'm not a fact, or a figure, or a statistic.
+I'm not a moral or an ethical debate."

-Sharif gave a speech at the 2016 Oslo Freedom Forum discussing his coming out story during Arab Spring and admitting to suicidal thoughts.
+Sharif gave a speech at the 2016 Oslo Freedom Forum discussing his coming out story during the Arab Spring and admitting to suicidal thoughts.

-After the Sultan of Brunei passed a law to stone homosexual people in April 2019, Sharif Jr. challenged him a few days later.
-If the Sultan would execute his own homosexual son, Sharif Jr. would execute himself as well.
+After the Sultan of Brunei passed a law to stone homosexual people in April 2019, Sharif Jr. challenged him a few days later, saying "If the Sultan would execute his own homosexual son, Sharif Jr. would execute himself as well".

 Personal life

-As of 2012 he was living in Cairo, however shortly thereafter, uneasy about the “new Egypt,” he left the country.
+As of 2012 he was living in Cairo, however shortly thereafter, uneasy about the "new Egypt," he left the country.
 He now resides in Los Angeles.